Rolling over vs. retaining an employer retirement plan

 When you're leaving a job with a retirement plan—or considering what to do with an older account you've held on to—you have 4 options:

 - Roll over to your new employer's plan.
 If you're moving to a new job that offers a retirement plan and allows you to roll in existing assets, it's worth getting the details before you decide—you may find extremely low fees or attractive investment options.

 - Roll over to an IRA.
 This option lets you preserve the tax advantages of your old plan and access a wide range of investment options.
 Plus, many people find that combining their retirement savings accounts into one place makes it easier to manage their money and track their progress.

 - Cash out.
 There could be significant drawbacks with this option, so before cashing out, ask yourself whether you urgently need the money.
-If you’re under 59½, you could be subject to a 10% early withdrawal penalty from the IRS and will likely owe income tax on the money you withdraw.
+You'll likely owe income tax on the money you withdraw and, if you're under 59½, you could be subject to a 10% early withdrawal penalty from the IRS.

 Note: The 10% penalty won't apply if you've left your job at age 55 or older (age 50 in some public service jobs).